ukaea/parallel-preprocessor/Readme.md

 ---

-## Future plan

-[wiki/Roadmap.md](wiki/Roadmap.md): lists short-term and long-term plan, depends on funding status.
-Partially sponsoring this project is welcomed to enhance existing modules or develop new modules.

----

 ## License consideration
 License consideration: LGPL v2.1 instead of LGPL v3, because all relevant projects, OCCT, salome, FreeCAD, are using LGPL v2.1.
 LGPL v3 and LGPL v2.1 is not fully compatible to mixed up in source code level.